Bukit Panjang Single Member Constituency: Electoral history

-Since 2006
+Bukit Panjang Constituency was established for the 1955 general election and was renamed Bukit Panjang SMC in 1988.
+It was then abolished in 1991.
 From 1991 to 2006, Bukit Panjang SMC did not exist.

-It was reinstated during the electoral boundary review ahead of the 2006 general election.
-The reconstituted seat was formed from parts of the former Holland–Bukit Panjang GRC, which had absorbed the area in the 2001 general election.
+The SMC was reinstated during the electoral boundary review ahead of the 2006 general election.
+The reconstituted seat was formed from parts of the former Holland–Bukit Panjang Group Representation Constituency (GRC), which had absorbed the area in the 2001 general election.
 At the same time, Holland–Bukit Panjang GRC was dissolved in favour of Holland–Bukit Timah GRC.

 Ahead of the 2020 general election, incumbent PAP MP Teo Ho Pin announced his retirement from politics.
 The PAP nominated Liang Eng Hwa, then-MP for the Zhenghua division of Holland–Bukit Timah GRC.
 The Singapore Democratic Party (SDP) contested the seat with infectious diseases expert Paul Tambyah as its candidate.
 Liang won with 53.74% of the vote, defeating Tambyah by 2,509 votes.

 In March 2025, it was confirmed that both candidates would stand again in the 2025 general election.
 Liang was re-elected with an increased vote share of 61.41%, in line with a broader national swing towards the PAP.